Comparison operators allow us to compare values and obtain a boolean result (true

 5 != 3; // true

-5 != '5'; // false, comparison does not take into account the type
+5 != '5'; // false, the comparison does not consider the type

-Strict Inequality (!==)
+Strict inequality (!==)

 The strict inequality operator !==